GoNeuralAI/neural-subnet/README.md

 ## Upgrade
 - Version 1 focuses on validating the quality of miner responses in an acceptable duration. validators Validate miners with “Challenge” synapse only.

 - Version 2 will extend to validate the miners’ generation capacity as well as quality.
-We will include additional synapses like “Discovery”, “Feedback”.
-“Discovery” synapse will ask miners for their generation capacity which will incentivize miners include multi-GPUs to increase generation capacity.
-“Feedback” synapse will let miners get feedback from their generation results to further improve their generation results.
+In Version 1, it covers only text to 3d generation, we will update image to 3d as well and integrate with our end-user app when the quality of miner generation results will rise and better than our edge of our app.

 Further subnet roadmap is in progress.